Teaching in East Sussex

 East Sussex has a strong school-led improvement system where collaborative working is a strength of the local landscape.

-Through strong partnerships with local, regional and national partners East Sussex provides comprehensive support for teachers’ professional development at all stages of their career, from initial teacher training, through Early Career Framework and into leadership roles.
+Through strong partnerships with local, regional, and national partners, East Sussex provides lots of support for teachers’ training.
+The support covers all stages of their careers.
+This includes initial teacher training, the Early Career Framework, and leadership roles.

-We support a range of career pathways that encourage teachers and leaders at all levels to engage in roles that draw on and develop their expertise further.
-This may be through school leadership or wider system leadership roles.
+We help teachers and leaders at all levels to take on roles that develop their skills further.
+This can be through school leadership or broader system leadership roles.

 Find out more about system leadership in our video: